Chessforeva/FlutterChessFluti/README.md

 # Results

 Flutter is awesome.
 Lousy chess engine requires 64 bit platform (not javascript VM).
-Bugs too.
 OwlChess is oldie.
 It is not stockfish, it is dart and flutter programming.